 1. Pessimistic Thinking or Feeling Dissatisfied

-Are you constantly thinking or feeling pessimistic and dissatisfied with life?
+Do you frequently have pessimistic thoughts and feel dissatisfied with life?
 It’s natural to be mindful of undesirable consequences.
-But when worst-case scenarios become the major topic of your thought-life, then it becomes a source of emotional and physical stress.
+But when worst-case scenarios become the primary topic of your thought-life, it becomes a source of emotional and physical stress.
 When you feel stressed out, you attract more of the same feelings.

-Are you are having negative, overly skeptical, or feelings?
+Do you have negative, overly skeptical or feelings?
 Are you resentful and unhappy with your life?
 These are also potential signs of stress.
-When our thinking becomes negative, it is easy spiral downward to more unhealthy thoughts and feelings.
-Strange as it seems, this is also a comfort zone, even though it is unhealthy.
+When our thinking becomes negative, it is easy to spiral downward to more unhealthy thoughts and feelings.
+Strange as it seems, this is also a comfort zone, even though it is harmful.

-The key is being able to recognize when you are in an emotional whirlpool.
+The key is recognizing when you are in an emotional whirlpool.
 Then you can make some changes.
-You need to change negative thinking patterns to find solutions.
+It would be best if you changed negative thinking patterns to find solutions.
 Take a break.
 Engage in self-care.
 Raise your spirits to find peace of mind, even during crisis circumstances.
 At the end of this article, you’ll find the strategies to address this.
 Here are the warning signs of stress.

 2. Feeling Sick and Tired

 If you find you are in an emotional whirlpool.
 Then you can implement some changes to raise your spirits and bring about peace in your life, regardless of your circumstances.
-This is the goal.
+The goal is to achieve emotional equilibrium.
 But in today’s world, it isn’t easy to do.
 At the end of this article, you’ll find the strategies to help you move closer to this goal.
 Here is one more area of concern.

 3. Errors and Self-Doubt

 Errors and Self-Doubt go hand in hand.
-Or, if you prefer Self-Doubt and Errors.
+Or if you prefer Self-Doubt and Errors.
 Either way, they can multiply.
 The more errors you make, the more self-doubt and second-guessing.
-This leads to more errors.
+It leads to more mistakes.
 The cycle is debilitating and only causes more and more stress.
 It doesn’t matter if you are engaged in something physical or mental.

 If you realize this is happening, you can do something about it.
 Then you can make some changes.
 Try to recall the things you’ve done right.
 Focus on the successes.

-This is one of the most common issues that arise in the workplace.
+It is one of the most common issues that arise in the workplace.
 If you make errors, you know your job is in jeopardy.
-In turn, this creates more stress which increases the probability you’ll make more mistakes.
+In turn, this creates more stress, which increases the probability you’ll make more mistakes.
 Most work environments have a progressive discipline for people who aren’t performing.

-So, when your company places you on a performance improvement plan your stress escalates.
-If you aren’t able to cope with the increased stress, then you are more likely to make more errors.
+So, when your company places you on a performance improvement plan, your stress escalates.
+If you cannot cope with the increased pressure, you are more likely to make more errors.
 It’s a vicious spiral.
 It makes you susceptible to the other major stress factors of pessimistic thinking and feeling tired.
-You need to recognize the warning signs for this early.
-Otherwise, you’ll be unemployed and this is one of the most stressful experiences in anyone’s life.
+Learn to recognize the warning signs for this early.
+Otherwise, you’ll be unemployed, which is one of the most stressful experiences in anyone’s life.